gaia-platform/gaia-docs/index.md

 The Gaia platform implements the database as an in memory high-performance data store.

-For more information about defining your Gaia database, see [Gaiac and DDL](articles/reference/gaia-ddl.md).
+For more information about defining your Gaia database, see [Gaiac and DDL](articles/reference/ddl-gaia.md).

 ### Understand

 The primary focus of rules is the Policy layer of applications.
 You define rules using easy-to-read and understand declarative code.
-The declarative code that defines a rule takes the form of "If this happens, then do that."
+The declarative code that defines a Rule takes the form of "If this happens, then do that."

 The rules engine and database work together to facilitate: